LINDGRENBA/good-plant-bad-plant/README.md

 ## Gameplay

 ### Mechanics :
-Player will move automatically.
-Player can control direction with up, down, left and right arrows
+Tractor will move automatically.
+Player can control the direction with up, down, left and right arrows on the keyboard.

 ### Components :
-World
-Player
-Trees ??
-Good plant (flower, corn, peas - choose one)
-Weed plant
+Board: Field
+Player: Tractor
+Good plant: Corn
+Bad plant: Grass
-Timer
+Countdown Timer
-Buy fertilizer button
+Start Game Button
-Points counter
+Profit Points counter
-Good plants mowed counter ??
-Weeds mowed counter ??

-### Space :
-World will be entire screen
-Player will be limited to the boundaries of the screen - can not move outside of the world (no consequence for hitting boundary)

-### Goals :
+### Objective :
-Get x number of points OR x number of good plants before your time runs out
+Try to get as many profit points as possible before the time runs out.

 ### Rules :
-Mowing good plants decreases total points
-Mowing weeds increases total points
+The tractor can only move up, down, left or right Mowing good plants decreases total profit points Mowing weeds increases total profit points
-Buying fertilizer costs points, but gives you more good plants For every x number of good plants you get, you get x amount of time added to your timer

-Things for me to use / consider need to keep track of the 'field' state and check regularly if it has updated
-- consider the game loop
-- use js window.requestAnimationFrame()
-- use phaser

-* Create the world ( Game ) with
-Header
-Field
-Tractor
-Corn
-Grass
-Button
+When the timer runs out, the game is over

 * Add the images for the plants and player corn attribute - <div>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>